 State school admissions

 State school applications open on different days in each local council.
-Also note that each school will apply their own admissions policy so it is worth understanding the policy of your school preferences which can usually be found on individual school websites.
+Also note that each school will apply their own admissions policy so it is worth understanding the policy of your preferred schools, which can usually be found on their websites.

 National Offer day is normally mid-April and you will be informed if your child has been offered a place by either post or email.
 You will be asked to accept the offer by contacting the school, if you fail to do this then the place may be withdrawn.
 If you are not happy with the place offered and are considering refusing a place you should contact the Admissions Team.